aws-samples/migrating-from-aws-app-mesh-to-amazon-vpc-lattice/ecs/frontend-ms/frontend-readme.md

 - Existing Public ALB with HTTPS listener in us-west-2 region
 - Two Target groups (`blue` and `green`) with 'ip' target type, protocol HTTP, and port 3000
 - ALB Listener rule with `blue` target group receiving 100% of the requests and `green` target group receiving 0% of the requests
-- Ensure ALB security group can send traffic to ECS tasks
+- Ensure ALB security group can send traffic to ECS tasks and receive HTTPs traffic from ECS tasks

 ## Step 1: Register Task Definition